andygarcha/CE-Assistant-v2/README.md

 Credits to [Folkius](https://github.com/Folkius) and Jarvis, the main administrators of Challenge Enthusiasts who helped us with direction and ideas quite a lot, and to [Laura](https://github.com/lauriys) for writing the entire backend for the site and several custom API endpoints for the bot to use.

-Credits to [apollo](https://github.com/apollohm) and [Schmole](https://github.com/Schmoley2) for writing small amounts of code and for general inspiration.
+Credits to [apollo](https://github.com/apollohm) and [Schmole](https://github.com/Schmoley2) for writing code intermittenly and for general inspiration.

 Credits to crappy for making both the icons for Challenge Enthusiasts emojis and the icon for CE-Assistant (seen below).